procrastinate-org/procrastinate/docs/discussions.rst

 the queue, because interacting with data in a standard database a lot easier than implementing a new specific protocol (say, AMQP).

-This makes the building of tools around cabbage quite easier.
+This makes the building of tools around procrastinate quite easier.

-Finally, the idea that the core operations around tasks are handled by the database itself using stored procedures eases the possibility of porting cabbage to another language, while staying compatible with Python-based jobs.
+Finally, the idea that the core operations around tasks are handled by the database itself using stored procedures eases the possibility of porting procrastinate to another language, while staying compatible with Python-based jobs.

 .. _Postgres: https://www.postgresql.org/
 .. _RabbitMQ: https://www.rabbitmq.com/